 McGrady was so good that there were often comparisons between him and superstar Kobe Bryant.
 McGrady and General Manager John Weisbrod did not get along and this lead to McGrady getting traded to the Houston Rockets.

 Houston had a star center in Yao Ming and hoped that the tandem of Ming and McGrady could replicate the success of Shaq and Kobe.
-The duo was surrounded with good pieces in the 2008 incarnation of the team.
+The duo was surrounded by good pieces in the 2008 incarnation of the team.
 They had players such as Ron Artest, Shane Battier, Kyle Lowry and Dikembe Mutombo.

 However, in the six years the duo spent together, they never got far due to injury issues.

 After his stint in Houston, McGrady would just be a role player for the Knicks, Pistons, Hawks and Spurs.
 McGrady was close to his first championship with the Spurs but they chucked away game 6 and eventually lost in seven games.